-Ray Haight steered his attention away from recruiting drivers to retaining them, which according to the CEO and former chairman of the Truckload Carriers Association, goes far beyond the operator of tractor-trailers.
+Ray Haight steered his attention away from recruiting drivers to retaining them, which according to the CEO and former chairman of the Truckload Carriers Association, goes far beyond the operators of tractor-trailers.

 “There is no magic bullet (to retention), just a lot of hard work,” Haight said.